 In the example provided, the user thinks a lot throughout the process about finances and budget.
 The user tries to understand the nature of the vacations offered to him while wondering about the reliability and security of the site and content.
 These topics direct us to find solutions, in turn creating confidence by emphasizing the dialogue between the user and the product, promoting existing solutions to his queries.

 Each distinct step of the journey comes with its own unique emotional tone.
 At certain times users feel tension and confusion, while at other times they experience joy, excitement, or boredom.
 The user experience is woven with the emotions and feelings that arise during the use of the product.
-Understanding and identifying the emotional state of the user is integral to forming an experience map and helps us to better understand our product, to address interface issues, identify unwanted product situations, and to neutralize problematic incidents.
+Understanding and identifying the emotional state of the user is integral to forming an experience map and helps us to better understand our product, to address interface design issues, identify unwanted product situations, and to neutralize problematic incidents.

 By examining the use of the website through the emotional lens, we can identify the initial positive reactions felt by the user – enthusiasm, curiosity, and excitement – when beginning to use the vacation search engine.
 Using this information, we can build and grow these emotions by incorporating large and enticing images of a desired vacation, positive stories from other users etc. As the map progresses, we can see the levels of emotion change as the user begins to fear commitment to the prices and purchase, which we can address by highlighting the consumer security system which is included in the product.